 To create the drone, we first understood the basic physics it uses to move.
-We used the quadrotor as the basic shape, which has rotors that act as wings.
-Two adjacent rotors spin in opposite directions, while two opposite rotors spin in the same direction.
+We used the quadrotor as basic shape, which has rotors that act as wings.
+Two adjacent rotos spin in opposite directions, while two opposite rotos spin in the same direction.
 By rotating at fast speeds, these generate thrust which pulls the air downwards and keeps the drone in the air.
 When the thrust cancels out the weight then the quadrotor hovers.
 There are three types of motion: roll - moving to the left or right, pitch - moving forward or backward, and yaw - rotation around the center.
 For example, to roll towards the right, the thrust is increased in the rotors on the left and decreased on the rotors on the right.
 To drive forward, the speed of the rear rotors is increased.
-These movements are illustrated in Figure 10.
 We have created a script that controls the movement of the drone for the following motions: